General Rules of Curling

 - The PRCL Board (or designate thereof) will have the final say in the interpretation of any rules.

 - Teams are encouraged to work out any questions of the rules of curling on the ice in a friendly manner.
 If an amicable resolution cannot be reached, teams should consult a PRCL board member for the interpretation of the rules.

 Length of play:

 - All games are 8 ends to a maximum of 2 hours of play.

 - Bell Rule: Teams will be alerted (via automated buzzer) when 25 minutes of play remain.
-Teams may finish playing their current end and complete one additional end.
+At this cue, teams finish playing their current end and may complete one additional end.

 - Out of courtesy to the other team, teams should be on the ice ready to start their game on time.
 As per rule 16(3) of the Curling Canada rule book, teams may be penalized for starting their game late.

 - Spares may be drawn from any source subject to the following:

 - For any spare who is not a PRCL member (i.e. on the PRCL Spare List, or a member of a PRCL league team), a $10 drop-in fee will apply.
 This fee should be paid to a PRCL board member.

 - Any spare who is not a member of the Vancouver Curling Club may spare only four times per season before being required to pay the PRCL Spare Fee.